syncfusion-content/flutter-docs/Flutter/range-slider/labels-and-divisor.md

 ![Range slider label support](images/label-and-divisor/show-labels.png)

 N>
-* The `numberFormat` and `dateFormat` for formatting the numeric and date labels respectively.
+* The `numberFormat` and `dateFormat` can be used for formatting the numeric and date labels respectively.
-* The `SfRangeSliderThemeData` to customize the appearance of the labels.
+* The `SfRangeSliderThemeData` can be used to customize the appearance of the labels.

 ## Show divisor